opendatahub-io/notebooks/docs/workbench-imagestreams.md

 - **`opendatahub.io/notebook-image-desc:`** - a desired description string of the of the particular workbench image (used in the UI)
 - **`opendatahub.io/notebook-image-order:`** - an index value for the particular workbench ImageStream (used by the UI to list available workbench images in a specific order)

+- **`opendatahub.io/recommended-accelerators`** - a string that represents the list of recommended hardware accelerators for the particular workbench ImageStream.
+This is used by the ODH dashboard component to correctly assign accelerators and tolerations to the workbench.
+Ex: `'["nvidia.com/gpu", "habana.com/gen1"]'`
+Note: The annotation is not required for non-accelerator recommended images i.e. you do not need to include an empty array.
 ### Tag-specific annotations
 One ImageStream can reference multiple image tags.
 The following annotations are specific to a particular workbench image tag and are provided in its `annotations:` section.
 ```yaml